 Should the tie-breakers above still leave children with an equal claim because distances are exactly the same; random allocation will be used to decide on priority.
-The school will use the Local Authority's Random Allocation Protocol, supervised by an independent person, which is available on request.
+The school will use the Local Authority's Random Allocation Protocol which is available on request.